Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Introduction. The main results

-Another way for obtaining of small plane complete arcs is applying a step-by-step algorithm with fixed order of points (FOP), see \cite{ComputBound-Svetlog2014,BDFMP-JG2015,BDMP-Bulg2012b,BFMPD-ENDM2013,BDFMP-ArXivFOP}.
+An important way to obtain small plane complete arcs is a step-by-step \emph{algorithm with fixed order of points (FOP)}, see \cite{BDFKMP-ArXiv2015FOP,BDFKMP-JGtoappear,ComputBound-Svetlog2014,BDFMP-JG2015,BDMP-Bulg2012b,BFMPD-ENDM2013,BDFMP-ArXivFOP}.
 The algorithm FOP fixes a particular order on points of $\mathrm{PG}(2,q)$.
-In every step, the algorithm FOP adds to an incomplete running arc the next point in this order not lying on bisecants of this arc.
+In each step, the algorithm FOP adds to an incomplete current arc the next point in this order not lying on bisecants of this arc.
 For both prime and non-prime $q$, a lexicographical order of points can be used, see Section~\ref{sec-FOP}.